 When you buy hosting for your website you need to link your domain and hosting together for your site to show on the web, this is down using nameservers.
 My easy to follow guide takes you step by step on how to change the nameservers on Namecheap.
 If your domain is with another company, the process should be similar.

-How do I change the nameservers for my domain name?
-I show you step by step how to change the nameservers for your domain name.
-Your nameservers can be found in your account of the company you purchased your domain from.
-Some people buy their domain and hosting together and some buy them separately.
-Wherever you bought your domain, that is where you need to go to change the nameservers.
 Nameservers are like signposts.
 They tell the internet where it needs to go to get the files for your website.
-Your hosting company will have two nameservers for you.
-Take those nameservers and update your domain account with them.
-After you change your nameservers it takes up to 48 hours for the change to complete
+Your hosting company will have two unique nameservers.
+Take those nameservers and update your domain account.
+After you change your nameservers, it takes up to 48 hours for the change to complete.

 Let’s get started.

-This is the dashboard of my account in Namecheap.
+This is the dashboard on my account in Namecheap.

 Your domain company will have something very similar.